-You will receive an invitation to schedule a vaccination by email sent to the address associated with your MyChart account.
-The email notification will include a link to schedule a vaccination appointment in MyChart.
-(Those who do not currently have a MyChart account should consider setting up an account in advance of receiving the notification.)
+An invitation to schedule a vaccination has been sent by email to the address associated with your MyChart account which included a link to schedule a vaccination appointment in MyChart.
+(Those who do not currently have a MyChart account should consider setting up an account).

 What is the Yale COVID-19 Vaccine Standby Program?

 At the end of each vaccine clinic, there are typically extra vaccine doses due to missed or canceled appointments, or additional vaccine left in a vial.
 The extra doses must be used within 6 hours.
 To avoid wasting doses, each clinic needs a small number of individuals who can be available at the last minute should extra vaccine be available.

 The Yale COVID-19 Vaccine Program has developed a vaccine standby process to ensure that all COVID vaccine doses are used at the end of each vaccination clinic.
 Learn more about the standby program.

 Can I receive my vaccine on work time?